ReallyMcCoy/reallymccoy.github.io/_pages/about.md

 About me
 ======

 I am a PhD student in [David Haig](https://haiggroup.oeb.harvard.edu/)'s lab at Harvard researching evolutionary biology.
-Before this, I graduated from Yale with a BS in Biology, advised by [Leo Buss](https://eeb.yale.edu/people/faculty-affiliated/leo-buss) and [Rick Prum](https://prumlab.yale.edu/).
+Before this, I graduated from Yale with a BS in Biology, advised by [Leo Buss](https://eeb.yale.edu/people/faculty-affiliated/leo-buss) and [Rick Prum](https://prumlab.yale.edu/), and received an MPhil in Geography & the Environment from Oxford University as a Rhodes Scholar, advised by [Cameron Hepburn](https://www.cameronhepburn.com/).

 *My Research Interests*
 -----